 If you don’t mind bad seats, standing or potentially not getting into the venue at all, it’s also possible to purchase the tickets once you are in Japan, or even at the venue on the day of.
 However, event-day tickets might not be for very good seating categories.

-Once you are in Japan, you can also try purchasing tickets at the outlets of Ticket Pia (e.g. at Narita airport), or in convenience stores which have ticket machines that are connected to the major ticket agencies (eplus aka e+ at Family Mart, Ticket Pia at Seven Eleven or Lawson Tickets at Lawson/Ministop stores).
-We will soon add articles about purchasing, so make sure to check back!
+Once you are in Japan, you can try purchasing tickets in one of the many convenience stores which have ticket machines that are connected to the major ticket agencies (eplus at Family Mart, Ticket Pia at Seven Eleven or Lawson Tickets at Lawson/Ministop stores).

 Event-day tickets are available if the show is not sold out at that point.
 At Tokyo Dome, the ticket office is in front of Gate 22.